Okaloosa County Courthouse Annex Extension

 Communication to the Judge without prior notice to the opponent is “ex parte” and improper except in extreme circumstances and as specifically provided by applicable law.
 If the litigant does not know of any applicable law permitting a particular ex parte communication it is improper.

 Judge Stone will not discuss his cases with any party outside of a hearing.
-Mrs. Natalie cannot take a message from a litigant or other person to Judge Stone.
+Mrs. Natalie cannot take a message from a party or other person to pass on to Judge Stone.

 Communication with Judge Stone regarding cases assigned to him can take two forms: